Coronavirus: History

+A number of 2021 studies found that the most recent common ancestor (MRCA) for Coronaviruses may have emerged around 21,000–25,000 years ago in East Asia, during the earliest uncovered Coronavirus outbreak.
+Researchers found that 42 Coronavirus-specific virus-interacting proteins (CoV-VIPs) in East Asian populations were most likely selected for during this ancient outbreak, with the viruses driving an adaptive response in the ancestors of East Asians.
+The four known genera of Coronaviruses, Alphacoronavirus, Betacoronavirus, Gammacoronavirus, and Deltacoronavirus split up around 2,400 to 3,300 years ago into bat and avian coronavirus ancestors.
+Bat coronaviruses gave rise to the species of Alphacoronavirus and Betacoronavirus that infect mammals, while avian coronavirus produced those of Gammacoronavirus and Deltacoronavirus that infect birds.

 The earliest reports of a coronavirus infection in animals occurred in the late 1920s, when an acute respiratory infection of domesticated chickens emerged in North America.
 Arthur Schalk and M.C.
 Hawn in 1931 made the first detailed report which described a new respiratory infection of chickens in North Dakota.
 The infection of new-born chicks was characterized by gasping and listlessness with high mortality rates of 40–90%.
 Leland David Bushnell and Carl Alfred Brandly isolated the virus that caused the infection in 1933.
 The virus was then known as infectious bronchitis virus (IBV).
 Charles D. Hudson and Fred Robert Beaudette cultivated the virus for the first time in 1937.
 The specimen came to be known as the Beaudette strain.
 In the late 1940s, two more animal coronaviruses, JHM that causes brain disease (murine encephalitis) and mouse hepatitis virus (MHV) that causes hepatitis in mice were discovered.
 It was not realized at the time that these three different viruses were related.

 Human coronaviruses were discovered in the 1960s using two different methods in the United Kingdom and the United States.
 E.C.
 Kendall, Malcolm Bynoe, and David Tyrrell working at the Common Cold Unit of the British Medical Research Council collected a unique common cold virus designated B814 in 1961.
 The virus could not be cultivated using standard techniques which had successfully cultivated rhinoviruses, adenoviruses and other known common cold viruses.
 In 1965, Tyrrell and Bynoe successfully cultivated the novel virus by serially passing it through organ culture of human embryonic trachea.
 The new cultivating method was introduced to the lab by Bertil Hoorn.
 The isolated virus when intranasally inoculated into volunteers caused a cold and was inactivated by ether which indicated it had a lipid envelope.
 Dorothy Hamre and John Procknow at the University of Chicago isolated a novel cold from medical students in 1962.
 They isolated and grew the virus in kidney tissue culture, designating it 229E.
 The novel virus caused a cold in volunteers and, like B814, was inactivated by ether.